juliaploska/E-commerce-website/README.md

 Small e-commerce webiste that I build using HTML, CSS and Javascript.
-It contains hom, products, product details and cart pages.
+It contains home, products, product details and cart pages.